What Happens During a Heart Attack

 What is a Heart Attack?

-In simplest terms, a heart attack is when part of the heart muscle isn’t getting enough blood.
+In simplest terms, a heart attack is when part of the heart muscle doesn’t get enough blood.
 The most common cause is a partial or complete blockage of a blood vessel, preventing enough oxygen or blood from reaching the heart.

-- Stable angina.
-Blood vessels are still open, but not completely.
-Symptoms occur during periods of high activity, such as climbing multiple sets of stairs, which is when the heart isn’t receiving enough blood to sustain the activity.
+- Stable angina: There’s a narrowing of the blood vessel.
+This stage is often diagnosed using a stress test.
+Symptoms occur during periods of high activity, such as climbing multiple sets of stairs, which is when the heart doesn’t receive enough blood to sustain the activity.

-- Unstable angina.
-Plague and blockage are growing, making symptoms occur more frequently with less physical activity.
+- Unstable angina: Plaque and blockage build up, making symptoms occur more frequently with less physical activity.
 Enough blood gets to the heart during periods when there is no chest pain.
-There is no heart damage yet.
+There’s no heart damage yet.
+A repeat stress test isn’t always performed in this case, because there’s a high likelihood of finding coronary artery disease.
+Instead, a cardiac catheterization may be the preferred first test.

-- Heart attack with partial blockage.
-While the blockage isn’t complete, there is enough to cause heart damage.
+- Heart attack with partial blockage: While the blockage isn’t complete, there's enough to cause heart damage.

-“Forty to 50 percent of heart attacks present with a fatal event,” Dr. Chawla says.
-“People ignore symptoms, which are usually taking place for weeks or months before finally having a heart attack with complete blockage.
-At that point, the heart isn’t getting blood and it can go into a life threatening rhythm, which presents as cardiac arrest.”
+"People ignore symptoms, which are usually taking place for weeks or months before finally having a heart attack with a complete blockage.
+At that point, the heart isn’t getting blood, and it can go into a life-threatening rhythm, which presents as cardiac arrest," Dr. Cookman says.

 What Causes a Heart Attack?

-Dr. Chawla says many factors can contribute to causing a heart attack.
+Dr. Cookman says many factors can lead to a heart attack.
 Some, like family history, we can’t control.
-But, others, such as smoking, high blood pressure, high cholesterol, diabetes and stress, we can through proper management.
+But others, such as smoking, high blood pressure (hypertension), high cholesterol, diabetes and stress, we can through proper management.

 What are the Signs of a Heart Attack in Women and Men?

-Both men and women are at risk for heart disease, including heart attack.
-While men usually develop it at younger ages, women are just as at risk, but they present later in life.
-Dr. Chawla lists how heart attack symptoms in both men and women progress:
+Both men and women are at risk for heart disease, including a heart attack.
+While men usually develop it younger, women are just as at risk but present later in life.
+Dr. Cookman lists how heart attack symptoms in both men and women progress:

-- Provocation.
-Pain from symptoms is “provoked,” or gets worse, with physical activity or exercise.
-After resting, the symptoms improve.
+- Provocation: Pain from symptoms is “provoked,” or gets worse, with physical activity or exercise.
+Symptoms improve with rest.

-- Radiation.
-How heart attack symptoms are felt in other parts of the body, like the stomach, shoulders, arms and jaw.
+- Quality: How heart attack symptoms are felt in other parts of the body, like the stomach, shoulders, arms and jaw.

-- Site.
-Symptoms aren’t usually one, pinpointed spot.
+- Site: Symptoms don’t always occur in one spot.
 For example, someone might experience a generalized ache across the whole chest, rather than just over the heart.

-- Time.
-How long heart attack symptoms occur.
+- Time: How long heart attack symptoms occur.
 Mild heart attack symptoms might only occur for two to five minutes then stop with rest.
-A full heart attack with complete blockage lasts much longer, sometimes for more than 20 minutes.
+A full heart attack with complete blockage lasts much longer, sometimes more than 20 minutes.

 What is a Widow-maker?